-- 1. Start and End Dates: ALL Students may start the first week of the fall and spring 16-week course classes.
+- Start and End Dates: ALL Students may start the first week of the fall and spring classes.
 Practicum hours extend to the end of each semester.
-They may nog be completed earlier than December 1 (fall semester) or earlier than May 1 (spring semester).
-Deviations require approval by the Field Director and Faculty Field Liaison. - 2.
-Minimal Clock Hours: Students may not accumulate practicum hours before the official beginning of the semester or carry over hours from first practicum to the second, without permission from the faculty liaison and/or Field Director.
-Time spent by Students in required, school-sponsored meetings (i.e. seminar) does not count toward the minimum hours to be completed in the agency setting.
+They may not be completed earlier than December 1 (fall semester) or earlier than May 1 (spring semester).
+Extensions require approval by the Field Director, Faculty Field Liaison and Field Instructor. - 2.
+Minimal Clock Hours: Students may not accumulate practicum hours before the official beginning of the semester or carry over hours from first practicum to the second, without permission from the faculty liaison and/or field director.
+Time spent by students in required, school-sponsored meetings (i.e. seminar) does not count toward the minimum hours to be completed in the agency setting.
 Prior work experiences or other life experiences do not count toward the required hours.
 Program requirements:

-- The BSW Students are required to complete a minimum of 225 clock hours in their practicum Agency for each of two practicum courses (SOWK 4984 & 4994), for a total of 450 clock hours. - The Traditional MSW foundation (first-year) Students are required to complete a minimum of 225 clock hours in their practicum Agency for each of two practicum courses (SOWK 5204 & 5404), for a total of 450 clock hours. - The Traditional MSW concentration (second-year) Students are required to complete a minimum of 250 clock hours in their practicum Agency for each of two practicum courses (SOWK 5604 & 5804), for a total of 500 clock hours. - The Advanced Standing Students are required to complete a minimum of 250 clock hours in their practicum Agency for each of two practicum courses (SOWK 5604 & 5804), for a total of 500 clock hours.
-In the future, a one-semester block practicum will be an option for Students to complete this practicum. - 2.
-Practicum Schedule: The Student's practicum work schedule is to be set at the beginning of the semester and should be placed on page one of the Student's Educational Contract.
-The Student's schedule of their practicum hours should be during client hours and during time the Field Instructor is normally scheduled to be at the agency.
-Practicum Students remain in the same agency/organization for fall and spring semesters of an academic year.
+- The BSW students are required to complete a minimum of 225 clock hours in their practicum Agency for each of two practicum courses (SOWK 4984 & 4994), for a total of 450 clock hours. - The MSW foundation year students (first-year) are required to complete a minimum of 225 clock hours in their practicum Agency for each of two practicum courses (SOWK 5204 & 5404), for a total of 450 clock hours. - The MSW concentration students (second-year) are required to complete a minimum of 250 clock hours in their practicum Agency for each of two practicum courses (SOWK 5604 & 5804), for a total of 500 clock hours. - The Advanced Standing students are required to complete a minimum of 250 clock hours in their practicum Agency for each of two practicum courses (SOWK 5604 & 5804), for a total of 500 clock hours. - 3.
+Practicum Schedule: The student's practicum work schedule is to be set at the beginning of the semester and should be placed on page one of the student's Educational Contract.
+The student's practicum schedule should be during client/agency hours and during time the field instructor is normally scheduled to be at the agency.
+Practicum hours accumulated outside of agency operation are not counted unless approved by both the Field Instructor and the Faculty Liaison.
+BSW Practicum students remain in the same agency/organization for fall and spring semesters of an academic year.

-It is recommended that Students attend practicum two full, eight hour days a week during each of the two semesters.
-Other schedules are permitted, with concurrence of the Student and Field Instructor, as long as the Student is scheduled for a minimum of four hours on any given day.
-Therefore, practicum Students cannot be scheduled for more than four one-half days a week in the agency.
+It is recommended that students attend practicum two full, eight hour days a week during each of the two semesters.
+Other schedules are permitted, with concurrence of the student and field instructor, as long as the student is scheduled for a minimum of four hours on any given day.
+Therefore, practicum students cannot be scheduled for more than four one-half days a week in the agency.

-3. Practicum Absences: Regular attendance is expected.
-Attendance and punctuality are a reflection of the Student's level of professionalism and are included in the Student's performance evaluations.
+4. Practicum Absences: Regular attendance is expected.
+Attendance and punctuality are a reflection of the student's level of professionalism and are included in the student's performance evaluations.

-Absences due to illness or emergencies are to be made up in a manner prescribed by the agency Field Instructor.
+Absences due to illness or emergencies are to be made up in a manner prescribed by the agency field instructor.
 Such makeup work should be completed within the general framework of the Field Educational Contract.